The toughest part of any new goal is the FIRST step. Running goals included.

 That’s one of the reasons someone can go from walking a hill to climbing a mountain.
 Or how I’ve gone from running a few miles on a treadmill to 116 miles across the state of Florida.
 Or how you’ve traveled along the path of your running journey that brought you here.

 With understanding the power of momentum, you will start noticing it in your everyday life.
 You will see how it affects all of your goals.
 Whether in business, serving others, parenthood, school, and the list goes on.
 I see it in my writing all the time.
 Momentum is one of the reasons I was able to start LongRunLiving.com as well as publish my second book A Runner’s Secret: One Run Will Get It Done.
 The more I write, the easier it flows.

 The point is momentum is powerful, and with the understanding of it, you will get through your running program in no time.
 Momentum is always available when you run.
 There’s always one more mile to run, one more second to cut, one more finish line to cross.

 Momentum is a runner’s best friend.
 Sometimes it can be the difference between reaching your running dreams and giving up on them entirely.

 So stand up!
 Remember the rocket ship, remember the merry-go-round, and remember the water pump.
 Tap into the secret power of the endurance world and reach the finish line not only with the appreciation for finishing but with the eagerness to run longer!
 Congratulations, you now have the power…the power of MOMENTUM!

 REMEMBER…once you get moving and begin the act of running, your running program becomes much easier!

 Ready to smash through YOUR atmosphere and push against the enormous force preventing you from reaching space?
-If so, click the image of my book below and start training TODAY!
+If so, click and option below and start training TODAY!
 I teach how to use this power by running ANY distance by running only ONE day per week.
 You will receive running programs for the 5k, 10k, half-marathon, marathon, 50k, 50-mile, 100k, and 100-mile distances!